 Whether the bread and wine of the Eucharist becomes the actual Body and Blood of Christ, contains the actual Body and Blood, is described as simply the "real presences of Christ," "under the form of...," or are something else, is not worth arguing about unless you are a theologian with time on your hands and some single malt.
 Who really cares?
 It is a mystery of our faith, but much human blood has been spilled debating this.
-Having served on the altar for many years I can tell you that something special takes place in a real and personal way at the Communion Table--Christ is present for those with an open heart to Christ's Body and Blood.
+Having served on the altar for many years I can tell you that something special takes place in a real and profound way at the Communion Table--Christ is present for those with an open heart to Christ's Body and Blood.
 Come, and receive!

 Yes, the Ten Commandments ARE black and white, right and wrong, and no, they are NOT suggestions.
 The "Two Great Commandments" in the New Testament sum up what the original 10 tell us, in a new covenant.
 Just because we want something to be OK and try to make it so, does not mean it is, nor should be.
 Political correctness and trying to soft peddle hard things are the work of the evil one and turn us from right paths.